NehilDanis/nehildanis.github.io/about.md

 permalink: /about/
 ---

-I live in Munich, work at [Brainlab](https://www.brainlab.com/) as Software Engineer.
+I live in Munich, work at [Agile Robots SE](https://www.agile-robots.com/en/) as Computer Vision Engineer.
+Currently I work on 6D pose estimation algorithms for robotic applications.
+Along side that, I have also developped multiple camera drivers and implemented the calibration pipelines.
+I started as a more classical vision engineer, however with the evolving field, I had no choice but also jump into foundation models.
+My day to day life at work I use C++, due to its speed, but of course like everyone else, for prototyping my go to language is Python.

 I am originally from Ankara, Turkey.
 I obtained my bachelor's degree in computer science from Hacettepe University.
 During my bachelors, I participated in Erasmus program in Germany.
 I was living in Freiburg im Breisgau, the heart of Black Forest, for half a year.
 I started my master's degree in computer science at Technical University of Munich in 2018, and completed it in 2021.

-My main research interest is computer vision, in particular multiview geometry, SLAM, and sensor fusion.
-I like to use deep learning as a tool while tackling different types of computer vision problems.
-I love ROS and the things you can do with it.
-Currently I am working as a C++ developer.
-Nowadays, I am learning Rust and working on some robotics side projects, while reading about how to write better C++ code and also tests.
+After that, for 2 years I worked at Brainlab, and develop ultrasound solutions, help people with brain tumors.

+Currently, my main research interest is 6D pose estimation.
+Also since I work at a robotics company, I have gained quite some first hand experiences, especially with robot arms.
+Currently, I am taking part in robot kinematics courses, to understand more, how the path planning works under the hood.

 On my free time, I like doing outdoor sports, baking and reading.